dotnet/runtime/src/clr/Documentation/osx-instructions.md

 These instructions were validated on OS X Yosemite, although they probably work on earlier versions.
 The instructions makes use of both OS X and Windows machines, since parts of the .NET Core developer environment are not yet supported on OS X. Once those parts are supported on OS X, the Windows-specific instructions will be replaced.

+If your machine has Command Line Tools for XCode 6.3 installed, you'll need to update them to the 6.3.1 version or higher in order to successfully build.
+There was an issue with the headers that shipped with version 6.3 that was subsequently fixed in 6.3.1.

 Git Setup
 ---------